Eating well to build muscle healthily

 But don’t forget that even the best nutrition can’t compensate for the overload caused by excessively intensive training.
 Too much training can lead to exhaustion, increased risk of injury and a drop in performance levels.
 It’s therefore essential to schedule regular recovery phases and get plenty of sleep so the muscles and regenerate and grow.

 But with a little care and the right diet, you can lay the foundations for effective muscle building.
-Quality, planning and adjusting your goals are the key to success.
+Quality, planning, and adjusting your diet to suit your goals are the key to success.
 Your body will thank you for it.